Skip to main content

 Platforms: Figma (AI tools), GitHub Copilot, OpenAI APIs

-6. Embedded & Real-Time Analytics
+6. Embedded and Real-Time Analytics

 Why It Matters: You shouldn’t be guessing what users like.
 Analytics tools help you track real behavior, so you can improve your MVP based on actual data.